alexallmont/diffsol_python_benchmark/README.md

-# PyBaMM_DiffSol
+# DiffSol Python Benchmark

-This is a demonstration of how to use [DiffSol](https://github.com/martinjrobins/diffsol) to solve a [PyBaMM](https://github.com/pybamm-team/PyBaMM/) model.
+This package provides a set of benchmarks to compare the performance of different solvers in Python against the [DiffSol](https://github.com/martinjrobins/diffsol) solver.

 ## Installation